jegny100/FitnessApp/README.md

 | -------------------- | ----------------- | -------------- |-- |
 |<img src="md_images/App_picture.PNG" width="240"> | <img src="md_images/add_activity.PNG" width = "240"> |  <img src="md_images/chat_pic.PNG" width = "240"> | <img src="md_images/acutal_chat.PNG" width = "240"> |

+Keeping track of things can be quite hard and keeping track of yourself even harder.
+Maybe you have already tried some of the wide variety of self-quantification apps out there but found them just a bit overwhelming, with daily goals, reminders to just squeeze in a few more steps or dramatic up- and downward graphs.
+Finding a tool that’s not pestering you for constant improvement while also being more fun than just a sheet of paper or your phone's note app can be quite the task.
+That’s the niche this app is trying to fill.
+Log your workouts at your own pace, without any requirements attached to them.
+You will get positive feedback from your digital workout buddy along the way and can chat with them about your activities or whatever is at their mind at the moment.

+Here is how it works: You can input any activity type you want (whether it be swimming, jogging, Quidditch or jousting) and choose a workout buddy to accompany you.
+Whenever you log a new workout of that type, your buddy will remember this.
+You can later chat with them about your workouts this week and your overall performance.
+Your buddy will also grow closer to you the more you two work out together and you will have more topics to talk about.
+They won’t judge you whenever you decide to “skip” a week or just go for a five minute stroll instead of hiking up and down the nearest mountain.
+They’ll just be your personal hype person - cheering you on when you keep up the pace and being understanding whenever you need a little rest.

+The whole application is still very much a work in progress.
+The version you will find here is functional, but of course we are happy about everyone who contributes.
+Please feel invited to join us and add any features, lines of dialogue or whole buddies.
+Following you will find a description of the development journey, including the scientific background to the overall design and individual elements.
+You will also find a simple guide on how to use the app and ways to add new buddies or dialogue without having to comb through the existing code first.

+Thank you for your time and we very much hope that you all will enjoy this little application we put together - whether it be from a user or developer side :)

 # Theoretical Background

 ## 🎈 Call to Adventure